We've independently reviewed this article to make sure it's as accurate as we can make it.

 Faulty diodes are the least likely reason that your microwave is sparking, but they’re also the worst.

-Your microwave use diodes to create waves and cook your food.
+Your microwave uses diodes to create waves and cook your food.
 If you have one or more faulty diodes, you’ll start to see sparks.
-Your microwave will probably stop working shortly afterwards, too.
+Your microwave will probably stop working shortly afterward, too.

 Yes, grapes can cause your microwave to spark!
-However, if that’s the cause, you probably did it on purpose.
+However, if that’s the case, you probably did it intentionally.
+And while there’s nothing wrong with being curious, you must be very careful.

 Cutting a grape nearly in half and then microwaving it can cause plasma and balls of light to form in your microwave.

-This can damage your microwave, of course, so don’t try it with a unit you want to use in the future.
+Placing cut grapes in your microwave can damage it, so I don’t recommend trying this with a unit you want to use in the future.

 How to Fix a Sparking Microwave: 4 Simple Steps

-To fix a sparking microwave, you need to figure out the problem first.
-Here are four steps to stopping a sparking microwave, every time.
+To fix a sparking microwave, you must first figure out the problem.
+Here are four steps to stopping a sparking microwave every time.

-- Turn off the microwave immediately.
-If the sparks were extremely bright or seemed to come from the walls of the microwave, unplug it to turn it off.
+1. Turn off the microwave immediately.
+If the sparks were extremely bright or seemed to come from the microwave’s walls, unplug it to turn it off.
 You don’t want to risk electrocution!

-- Check to see whether you put any metal in the microwave.
+2. Check to see whether you put any metal in the microwave.
 If you left cutlery inside or used a metal dish or tin foil, that was probably the cause.
-Remove it and you should be all set.
+Remove it, and you should be all set.

-- If there’s no metal in the microwave, check the waveguide cover.
-That will be a small panel on the inside of the thicker side of the microwave.
-If it looks cracked or damaged, that’s probably the cause of the sparks.
-You’ll need to order a replacement waveguide, then unplug your microwave and replace it.
-With some cheap microwaves, it’s simpler to just get a new unit.
+3. If there’s no metal in the microwave, check the waveguide cover.
+The waveguide cover is a small panel on the inside of the thicker side of the microwave.
+If it looks cracked or damaged, the sparks are probably the cause.
+I recommend ordering a replacement waveguide and then unplugging your microwave to replace it.
+With some cheap microwaves, it’s simpler to get a new unit.
 More expensive models might be worth saving, though.

-- Finally, if there’s no metal and the waveguide looks fine, it’s probably a faulty diode.
-In that case, leave the microwave unplugged and call a professional repair person.
-Otherwise, just get a new microwave and recycle the old one.
+4. Finally, if there’s no metal and the waveguide looks fine, it’s probably a faulty diode.
+If you have a faulty diode, leave the microwave unplugged and call a professional.
+Otherwise, get a new microwave and recycle the old one.

 What Materials Cause Sparking

-The easiest way to keep your microwave from sparking is to make sure you only use microwave-safe materials.
+The easiest way to keep your microwave from sparking is to take safety precautions and ensure you only use microwave-safe materials.
 Certain substances are guaranteed to cause sparks, so it’s best to avoid them.

-- Tin foil: The foil you wrap your food in is a great way to accidentally cause microwave sparks.
+• Tin foil: The foil you wrap your food in is a great way to cause microwave sparks accidentally.
 The metal reflects the electromagnetic waves pretty much perfectly.
 Unwrap your food before you microwave it.

-- Grapes: The small size and high water content of grapes leads to a special hot-spot reaction.
-If you cut a grape almost in half, but leave it connected, the two halves will start to create plasma between the two of them.
+• Grapes: Grapes’ small size and high water content lead to an unusual hot-spot reaction.
+If you cut a grape almost in half but leave it connected, the two halves will start to create plasma between them.
 It’s a fun experiment if you don’t need your microwave anymore.

 Is a Sparking Microwave Dangerous?